| Updated On - Jul 1, 2026

 Format of an IELTS Cue Card 2026

 The IELTS cue card starts with a prompt like, ‘Describe something important to you?’ with 3-4 pointers which should be a part of the answer.
-These are basically the format in which the candidate needs to align the answer.
+This is basically the format in which the candidate needs to align the answer.
 The candidate gets 1-minute preparation time to answer the question verbally.

 The prompt also holds an end instruction, such as ‘Why is the thing important to you?’ where the candidates have to describe reasons for a specific thing to be important to them.
 The test primarily examines the vocabulary and verbal skills of the candidate.